-- 3. We compared total appropriations required by Ohio Rev. Code, Sections 5705.38 and 5705.40, to the amounts recorded in the Appropriation Status Report for 2010 and 2009 for the following funds: General, Gasoline Tax and Road and Bridge.
-The amounts on the appropriation resolutions agreed to the amounts recorded in the Appropriation Status report. - 4.
-Ohio Rev. Code, Section 5705.39, prohibits appropriations from exceeding the certified resources.
-We compared total appropriations to total certified resources for the General, Gasoline Tax and Road and Bridge funds for the years ended December 31, 2010 and 2009.
+- 3. We compared total appropriations required by Ohio Rev. Code Section 5705.38 and 5705.40, to the amounts recorded in the Appropriation Status Report for 2010 and 2009 for the following funds: General, Gasoline Tax, and Road & Bridge Funds.
+The amounts on the appropriation resolutions agreed to the amounts recorded in the Appropriation Status Report. - 4.
+Ohio Rev. Code Section 5705.39 prohibits appropriations from exceeding the certified resources.
+We compared total appropriations to total certified resources for the General, Gasoline Tax, and Road & Bridge Funds for the years ended December 31, 2010 and 2009.
 We noted no funds for which appropriations exceeded certified resources. - 5.
-Ohio Rev. Code, Section 5705.41(B), prohibits expenditures (disbursements plus certified commitments) from exceeding appropriations.
-We compared total expenditures to total appropriations for the years ended December 31, 2010 and 2009 for the General, Gasoline Tax and Road and Bridge fund, as recorded in the Appropriation Status Report.
+Ohio Rev. Code Section 5705.41(B) prohibits expenditures (disbursements plus certified commitments) from exceeding appropriations.
+We compared total expenditures to total appropriations for the years ended December 31, 2010 and 2009 for the General, Gasoline Tax, and Road & Bridge Funds, as recorded in the Appropriation Status Report.
 We noted no funds for which expenditures exceeded appropriations. - 6.
-Ohio Rev. Code, Section 5705.09, requires establishing separate funds to segregate externally-restricted resources.
-We scanned the Receipt Register Report for evidence of new restricted receipts requiring a new fund during the years ended December 31, 2010 and 2009.
-We also inquired of management regarding whether the Township received new restricted receipts.
-We noted no evidence of new restricted receipts for which Ohio Rev. Code Section 5705.09 would require the Township to establish a new fund. - 7.
-We scanned the 2010 and 2009 Revenue Status Reports and Appropriation Status Reports for evidence of interfund transfers which Ohio Rev. Code, Sections 5705.14 -- .16, restrict.
+Ohio Rev. Code Section 5705.09 requires establishing separate funds to segregate externally-restricted resources.
+We scanned the Receipt Register Report for evidence of new restricted receipts requiring a new fund during December 31, 2010 and 2009.
+Except for the exception noted in step 4 of the Debt section above, we noted no evidence of new restricted receipts for which Ohio Rev. Code Section 5705.09 would require the Township to establish a new fund. - 7.
+We scanned the 2010 and 2009 Revenue Status Reports and Appropriation Status Reports for evidence of inter-fund transfers which Ohio Rev. Code Sections 5705.14 -- .16 restrict.
 We found no evidence of transfers these Sections prohibit, or for which Section 5705.16 would require approval by the Tax Commissioner and Court of Common Pleas. - 8.
-We inquired of management and scanned the Appropriation Status Reports to determine whether the Township elected to establish reserve accounts permitted by Ohio Rev. Cod,e Section 5705.13.
+We inquired of management and scanned the Appropriation Status Reports to determine whether the Township elected to establish reserve accounts permitted by Ohio Rev. Code Section 5705.13.
 We noted the Township did not establish these reserves.

-Compliance - Contracts and Expenditures
+Compliance - Contracts & Expenditures

 - 1. We inquired of management and scanned the Payment Register Detail report for the years ended December 31, 2010 and 2009 for procurements requiring competitive bidding under the following statutes: - a.
-Materials, machinery and tools used in constructing, maintaining and repairing roads and culverts, where costs exceeded \$25,000 (Ohio Rev. Code, Section 5549.21). - b.
-Construction and erection of a memorial building or monument costs exceeding \$25,000 (Ohio Rev. Code, Section 511.12). - c.
-Equipment for fire protection and communication costs exceeding \$50,000 (Ohio Rev. Code, Sections 505.37 to 505.42). - d.
-Street lighting systems or improvement costs exceeding \$25,000 (Ohio Rev. Code, Section 515.07). - e.
-Building modification costs exceeding \$25,000 to achieve energy savings (Ohio Rev. Code, Section 505.264).

-- f.
-Private sewage collection tile costs exceeding \$25,000 (Ohio Rev. Code, Sections 521.02 to 521.05). - g.
-Fire apparatus, mechanical resuscitators, other fire equipment, appliances, materials, fire hydrants, buildings, or fire-alarm communications equipment or service costs exceeding \$50,000 (Ohio Rev. Code, Section 505.37(A)). - h.
-Maintenance and repair of roads exceeding \$45,000 (Ohio Rev. Code, Section 5575.01). - i.
-Construction or reconstruction of a township road exceeding \$15,000/per mile (Ohio Rev. Code, Section 5575.01).
+Materials, machinery and tools used in constructing, maintaining and repairing roads and culverts, where costs exceeded \$25,000 (Ohio Rev. Code Section 5549.21). - b.
+Construction and erection of a memorial building or monument costs exceeding \$25,000 (Ohio Rev. Code Section 511.12). - c.
+Equipment for fire protection and communication costs exceeding \$50,000 (Ohio Rev. Code Sections 505.37 to 505.42). - d.
+Street lighting systems or improvement costs exceeding \$25,000 (Ohio Rev. Code Section 515.07). - e.
+Building modification costs exceeding \$25,000 to achieve energy savings (Ohio Rev. Code Section 505.264). - f.
+Private sewage collection tile costs exceeding \$25,000 (Ohio Rev. Code Sections 521.02 to 521.05). - g.
+Fire apparatus, mechanical resuscitators, other fire equipment, appliances, materials, fire hydrants, buildings, or fire-alarm communications equipment or service costs exceeding \$50,000 (Ohio Rev. Code Section 505.37(A)). - h.
+Maintenance and repair of roads exceeding \$45,000 (Ohio Rev. Code Section 5575.01).